ethanokamura/perfectline/src/content/dsa/heaps.md

 For this, an array will be sufficient to hold our data in our heap.

 ## Priority Queue
 A priority queue is a queue where the element with the highest value is removed first.
 Taking from the queue's FIFO system, we can manipulate the ranking by raising one element's priority.
-Unlike the queue, first out is not based on time, but rather it's ranking.
+Unlike the queue, first out is not based on time, but rather its ranking.

 For now, we will create a minimum priority queue, meaning the lower the element's ID the faster it will be removed.
-To increase it's priority, we will decrease the key's value.
+To increase its priority, we will decrease the key's value.

 Given that the heap is built on an array, we must have a fixed size for our queue.